DARA (international organization)

 DARA (Development Assistance Research Associates, Ltd.) is an independent, international organization based in Madrid, Spain.
 DARA was established in 2003 by Silvia Hidalgo to assess the impact of humanitarian aid and to make specific recommendations for changes in policies and practices.
 DARA has carried out evaluations in more than 60 crises countries for a variety of organizations including United Nations agencies, the International Federation of Red Cross and Red Crescent Societies, the European Commission, governments and non-governmental organizations (NGOs).

 DARA is registered as in independent non-profit organization in Spain, has 501(c)(3) status in the United States and is recognized as an international organization in Switzerland.

 Activities

 The organization conducts evaluations of development and humanitarian operations, policies, strategies, projects and programs.

 DARA works in various regions.
 Some of the larger projects DARA has undertaken include participation in the Tsunami Evaluation Coalition, after the 2004 disaster in South East Asia; the creation of the Humanitarian Response Index; and the evaluation of the European Commission's Disaster preparedness Plans in Central America.

-The main activities undertaken in DARA are the following: